chengjunyan1/PySC2-minigame-agent/README.md

 **Prerequisite:** mainly PyTorch 0.4.1 and PySC2

-This is a research project supervised by Prof.Zhao Liu from 2018.3 to 2018.7.
+This is a research project supervised by Prof. Zhao Liu from 2018.3 to 2018.7.
 This is not a group project.
 It contains a neural network designed by myself by integrating the Multi Entity Beyasian Network and reinforcement learning.
 In comparison folder, I implemented other agents based on DDQN, CNN for comparison.
 The Draft folder included some my interesting drafts which showed my original thoughts about this project.

 ## About the method